Alvinella pompejana: Early development

+However, new evidence of an ecosystem underneath hydrothermal vents has suggested that the worm larvae may instead travel underground to colonise new vent systems.

 Tubes

 The Pompeii worm is known for the tubes that it inhabits.
 Further research has uncovered that these tubes are unusually stable glycoprotein structures with high sulfur levels.
 Their construction was originally unknown but it is now hypothesised that the structure is made from a secretion from the epidermis of Alvinella pompejana.
 The fibril layers of the tubing are layered in a similar manner to plywood with each layer being slightly random.
 Within these tubes a layer of filamentous and rod-shaped bacteria are present, strangely these same bacteria can be found embedded within the walls of the tubes.
-It has been assumed that these are the bacteria that live in the worm's tubing, they seem to become trapped when the mucous is secreted.
+It has been assumed that these are the bacteria that live in the worm's tubing, they seem to become trapped when the mucus is secreted.
 Additionally bacteria have been found to be a source of elemental sulfur which explains the sulfur detected within their tube walls.

 Name

 Pompeii worms get their name from the Roman city of Pompeii that was destroyed during an eruption of Mount Vesuvius in AD 79.
 Its family name Alvinellidae and genus name Alvinella both derive from DSV Alvin, the three-person submersible vehicle used during the discovery of hydrothermal vents and their fauna during the late 1970s.
 The family Alvinellidae contains eight other species, but none matches the Pompeii worm's heat tolerance.